-Federal Grants are gift aid, which do not have to be repaid.
+Federal Grants are gift aid, which does not have to be repaid.

 Federal Pell Grant

-The Federal Pell Grant provides awards to needy undergraduate students.
-For 2018-2019 the maximum Pell Grant is $6,095.
-The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal regulation/law to the equivalent of 6 years of Pell Grant funding.
-Since the maximum Pell Grant funding a student can receive each year is equal to 100%, the 6 year equivalent is 600%.
+The Federal Pell Grant provides funds to needy undergraduate students.
+For 2021-2022 the maximum Pell Grant is $6,495.
+The amount of Federal Pell Grant funds a student may receive over his or her lifetime is limited by federal regulation/law to the equivalent of six years of Pell Grant funding.
+Since the maximum Pell Grant funding a student can receive each year is equal to 100%, the six year equivalent is 600%.
 Final funding for the academic year is based on Congressional appropriations.

 Federal Supplemental Educational Opportunity Grants

-Federal Supplemental Educational Opportunity Grants (FSEOG) provides needy undergraduate students with awards generally ranging from $200 to $1,400.
+The Federal Supplemental Educational Opportunity Grant (FSEOG) provides needy undergraduate students with funds generally ranging from $200 to $1,400.
 Funding priority is given to Pell Grant recipients.
 Final funding for the academic year is based on Congressional appropriations.

 Grants from your state are a type of financial aid that does not have to be repaid.
 Eligibility requirements vary from state to state.
 Please visit your state's website for more information.